A message from Joe Turner, President and CEO.

-Per the IRS/United States Treasury, the first round of stimulus payments will begin posting to customer accounts on Wednesday, April 15, 2020.
+Per the IRS/United States Treasury, the second stimulus payments have been issued.
 Customers can use our convenient Online and Mobile Banking services to verify their deposit was received.
-These stimulus payments are being sent in waves, if you don't see a deposit on Wednesday, please continue monitoring your account.
-For taxpayers who don't use direct deposit, physical checks will be mailed in the coming weeks.
+For taxpayers who don't use direct deposit, physical checks will be mailed.

 The IRS website has information available to answer your questions.
-If you haven't filed taxes in recent years, want to know if you qualify, or need to update your information with the IRS, please visit https://www.irs.gov/coronavirus/economic-impact-payments for more details.
+If you haven't filed taxes in recent years, want to know if you qualify, want to check the status of your economic impact payment, or need to update your information with the IRS, please visit https://www.irs.gov/coronavirus/economic-impact-payments for more details.

 Support for small businesses.

 Directly through the Small Business Administration, the Economic Injury Disaster Loan (EIDL) program is available for small businesses seeking assistance related to COVID-19.
 Visit www.SBA.gov for more information.

 Unfortunately, many scam artists have taken advantage of the pandemic and have come up with a variety of cons that can be especially damaging during this time.
 We have a handful of tips to help you protect yourself, but you can always visit www.ftc.gov/coronavirus/scams-consumer-advice for more information.

 - Be wary of who you provide personal or financial information to.